-During a trading halt, one or more securities exchanges will prevent all trades of the affected security.
-These halts typically last less than an hour but may be longer.
-Halts can range from occurring multiple times in a single trading day to remain in place over multiple trading days.
-If a security is in a trading pause in the last 10 minutes of normal trading hours, the primary listing exchange will not reopen trading on that security until the next trading day.
+During a trading halt, one or more securities exchanges will prevent all trades of the specified security.
+These halts typically last less than an hour but can be longer.
+Halts can occur multiple times in a single trading day or remain in place over multiple trading days.
+If a security is in a trading pause in the last 10 minutes of the current day’s market hours, the primary listing exchange will not re-open trading for that security until the next trading day.

 Keep in mind, market-wide trading halts can also be implemented by exchanges during periods of heightened volatility across the broader market.